- SharePoint is a great collaboration tool that helps you get and give quick access to a collective workspace.

 Sharing your workspace with multiple users becomes so much easier with the introduction of cloud-based applications, like SharePoint.
-Users can do all and everything within the browser without resorting to desktop applications.
+Users can do everything within the browser without resorting to desktop applications.
 However, seamless in theory, this approach seemingly has some issues going against it.

 Some users were unable to save changes to online files and were met with the ‘Unable to Save your Changes, please save a local copy’ error.